It was the cover art that caught my eye.

 I didn’t realise Prince had died until I saw the barrage of standards she had posted.

-I broke our covenant and sent her a simple text reading “Princesses Don’t Cry”
+I broke our covenant and sent her a text that read “Princesses Don’t Cry”.

 It struck me then that I hadn’t ever come up with an original endearment that was all her own.
 That instead of music makers or the dreamers of dreams or even gifted listeners we had simply been the passive players of a common opera.
 The mute chorus line through the time of heroic DJs and later when everyone was a DJ and then no one was.
 Ordinary muses at best.
 The playlist we used as a mirror now languishing in the compilation bargain bin of the going-out-of-business sale at a forgotten record store.

 What good was all the art and inspiration if we had squandered the potential between those lovers lips?